 Theoretically, the research endeavours to bridge migration research with conflict studies.
 In particular peacebuilding debates adds to our understanding of the political dimension of migration for several reasons.
 First, like for peacebuilding, migration governance builds on a complex interaction of actors that also highlights the political agency of non-governmental ones.
 Second, we can use the idea of intervention – both external and internal – as a heuristic tool to further differentiate about the varying political impact that different levels of migration governance can have.
 Building on this, the project seeks to further consider the different types of stakeholders (including both governmental and non-governmental ones) involved in developing migration governance polices, their role and type of influence.
 Thus, the project applies a multi-scalar perspective, differentiating between multiple types of agency (external/internal) and actors (governmental/non-governmental).

 Methodologically, the research is qualitative and will apply process-tracing, discourse and actor analysis methods.
 It will involve a mixture of both desk research (South Sudan, Zimbabwe) and fieldwork (Uganda, South Africa), including both interviews and focus groups.
 Fieldwork was scheduled for 2020 and due to the pandemic has been extended to 2021 and is partially implented digitally.

 Though the focus of the project is on the governance of refugees and displaced people, it considers the political relevance of a type of migration journey which is not to be equated with individual form of (im-) mobility, which are likely to take place across different categories.
 Only by considering the way refugees and other migrants are dealt with together, can we understand how different forms of migration may become politically instrumentalized or played off against each other.
 For this reason, this project considers displacement amongst other forms of migration (e.g. regular and irregular emigration and immigration).

-The project is funded by the German Foundation for Peace Research for two years and started in June 2019 and will run to 2022.
+The project is funded by the German Foundation for Peace Research started in June 2019 and will run to 2022.